Coming up for Aire

 After looking into it, we decided to travel Europe by camper.
 Small, mobile, we can stay where we want, when we want, and we can follow the sun as much as possible.

 We took our time looking into campers and had a list of requirements our vehicle would have to meet.
 Then we started looking online.
 Our budget would only stretch as far as second-hand, so we were looking at some of the older campers.
-A van conversion would be great but as we will be working throughout our journey, we decided that a camper would be more comfortable and seeing as we plan to travel for at least a year and a half, comfort is essential.
+A van conversion would be great, but as we will be working throughout our journey, we decided that a camper would be more comfortable.
 Then we came across a little gem: a 1988 Fiat Ducato.
 We instantly fell in love, she looked so cute and did it really matter that she didn’t meet any of our requirements?
-Naturally, we bought her and proudly drove our new baby girl home.
+Naturally, we bought her, named her Antonio ‘The Tardis’ Grotti, changed her interior according to our liking, and now?
+Now we are driving her across Europe.

-The house is sold, the camper is renovated, and the route planning is a work in progress.
 We will be updating the website and regularly posting throughout our journey.
-Join us and if along the way, some questions pop up, feel free to ask.
+Join us, and if along the way, some questions pop up, feel free to ask.
 We’re off!